Battle of Dimawe: Background

-According to Paul Kruger, a chief called Moselele the chief of Bakgatla-ba-ga mmanana had committed several murders in the South African Republic and then fled to Sechele I, who refused to hand him over to the Boers, saying "Who wants Moselele can come and fetch him out of my stomach".
-He meant to convey that Moselele was as safely hidden with him as the food which he had eaten.
+According to Paul Kruger, a chief called Mosielele the chief of Bakgatla-ba-ga Mmanana had committed several murders in the South African Republic and then fled to Sechele I, who refused to hand him over to the Boers, saying "Who wants Mosielele can come and fetch him out of my stomach".
+He meant to convey that Mosielele was as safely hidden with him as the food which he had eaten.

-When the Boers arrived Sechele I send a messenger to Commandant Scholtz to say that he would do nothing to him on the morrow, as that was a Sunday, but that he would duly settle the account on the Monday.
+When the Boers arrived Sechele I sent a messenger to Commandant Scholtz to say that he would do nothing to him on the morrow, as that was a Sunday, but that he would duly settle the account on the Monday.
 At the same time he demanded coffee and sugar, probably in return for his amiability in "letting the Boers off" for Sunday.
 Commandant Scholtz send back word that he had coffee and sugar, but none to give away.
 He promised to give him pepper on Monday.

 Battle

 Initial battle

 The Battle began on Monday morning.
 During the battle Paul Kruger was injured by friendly fire ricochet, and was also stuck in the chest, tearing apart his jacket.

 The Bakwena had knowledge of the surrounding hilltops and used them as watchtowers and hiding places.
 When the Boers were spotted, Kgosi Setshele ordered the women and children to hide; Setshele's own pregnant wife was hidden in Mmasechele Cave several kilometers away.
 As the Boer troops climbed the hills, Setshele's warriors rolled large stones down the hillside to crush the Boers.

-Reportedly using captured Africans as human shields, forcing the Batswanans to hold their fire, the Boers captured Dimawe, and they succeeded in forcing Setshele to flee.
+Reportedly using captured Africans as human shields, forcing the Batswana to hold their fire, the Boers captured Dimawe, and they succeeded in forcing Setshele to flee.
 They also captured about 400 civilians, mainly women and children, which they then used as "inkoboekelinge" to work in farms, which was, according to David Livingstone, slavery.

 Afterwards the Boers raided the house of David Livingstone at the Kolobeng Mission.
 And found a complete workshop for repairing guns, and materials of war, in breach of the Sand River Convention of 1852.

 Batswana counter-attack

-Despite, the initial Batswana defeat, Setchele soon returned and conducted several retaliatory raids using European guns against the Boers, which inflicted several casualties on its enemies, forced the Boers to retreat, and enabled the Batswana to recover their lost territory.
+Despite the initial Batswana defeat, Sechele soon returned and conducted several retaliatory raids using European guns against the Boers, which inflicted several casualties on its enemies, forced the Boers to retreat, and enabled the Batswana to recover their lost territory.
 After pushing the Boers back, the Batswana raided and plundered several Boer farms until a peace treaty was signed.